stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 title: Stormpath Python Quickstart
 ---

-Welcome to Stormpath's Python SDK Quickstart!
+Welcome to Stormpath's Python Library Quickstart!

 This quickstart will get you up and running with Stormpath in about 10 minutes and give you a good initial feel for the Stormpath Python SDK.
 During this quickstart, you will do the following:

- * Install the Stormpath SDK.
+ * Install the Stormpath library.
  * Create an API Key that allows you to make REST API calls with Stormpath.
  * Register an Application.
  * Create a User Account.